Interiors poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes The family gathers at Eve's impeccably designed beach house.
 The cold, austere interiors reflect Eve's controlled aesthetic and the emotional sterility of this upper-class family..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Arthur announces he wants a separation from Eve, shattering the carefully maintained facade of order.
 Eve's already fragile psychological state begins to destabilize..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 47 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Arthur and Pearl announce they're getting married.
+Structural examination shows that this crucial beat Arthur and Pearl announce they're getting married.
 This false defeat deepens Eve's despair and crystallizes the daughters' realization that their mother's world—and perhaps their own—is collapsing., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Eve walks into the ocean in a suicide attempt, the literal "whiff of death."
 Her perfect control has led to complete dissolution., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.